VanLoo-lab/Arborist/docs/io.md

 ```

-#### **Tree File Format**
+### Tree File Format
-- The header for each tree, i.e., '# Tree 1'  must contain '#' but the remaining text is unimportant
+- The header for each tree, i.e., '# Tree 1'  must contain '#' but the remaining text is unimportant.
 - Each tree consists of delimited separated parent-child relationships.
-The `arborist` default delimiter is " " but different delimiters may be passed via the `--edge-delim` argument
+The `arborist` default delimiter is " " but alternative delimiters may be passed via the `--edge-delim` argument.
-- If clone trees do not contain a normal clone (this is common), then the argument `--add-normal` should be used to tell `arborist` to append a normal clone to the root of each clone tree.
-Any cells assigned to the root will be normal cells.
+- If input clone trees do not contain a normal clone (this is common), then the argument `--add-normal` should be used to tell `arborist` to append a normal clone to the root of each clone tree.
+Any cells assigned to the root will be inferred normal cells.
-- Node identifiers must be integers
+- Node identifiers must be integers.

 **Example:**